SoftwareKater/economics-browser-game/README.md

   - when the bidder is saturated, the next is served; when the offerer is sold out, the next will serve
   - this goes on until there is no bidder willing to buy at a price

+## Open Questions

+Every day/hour/tick the current state of each city should be saved to a db, so that we can do macro economic analysis on the data

 # Generated Readme

 This project was generated using [Nx](https://nx.dev).